Mohamed-Tahir/Mohamed-Tahir.github.io/README.md

 # Mohamed-Tahir.github.io
 website: Mohamed-Tahir.github.io

-created a blog with teh help of jekyll's blog aware functionality added various files for the structure of the blog/web page
+created a blog with the help of jekyll's blog aware functionality added various files for the structure of the blog/web page

 Headings in the repository